What is the Product Life Cycle?

 Products have a life cycle, which is based on the premise that products have certain life limits.

 According to Pride, William M. and Ferrell, O. C: “Product life cycles, like biological cycles, go through introduction, growth, maturity, and decline.
-As the product goes through the cycle, strategies on competition, promotion, distribution, pricing, and market information need to be periodically evaluated and changed.
-The product life cycle concept is used to determine the introduction, development, and termination of the product.
-Thus, companies can maintain profitably and abandon unprofitable products. ” Reference: https://books.google.com/books/about/Marketing.html?id=yzu6u373WsIC&redir_esc=y
+As the product goes through the cycle, strategies for competition, promotion, distribution, pricing, and market information need to be periodically evaluated and changed.

 The concept of the product life cycle is important for marketing because it gives an in-depth idea of product dynamics.